angelxmoreno/CakePHP-Seo-Bakery/README.md

 # SeoBakery plugin for CakePHP
-Plugin is still in development.
+Plugin is currently in phase 2 of development.
 Find me in the [CakePHP Slack channel](https://cakesf.slack.com/archives/D267RHJAH)

 ## Another CakePHP SEO Plugin?
 Why?
 During the years I've come across a few CakePHP SEO plugins that served as amazing drop-in solutions for MVP apps.
 However,